All Episodes

 That won't stop them.

-All the breaking news or the analysis to help you make sense of it all.
+All the breaking news for the analysis to help you make sense of it all.

-This is The Sean Hannity Show.
+This is the Sean Hannity Show.

 By the way, once again, we see the judiciary prioritizing the rights of foreign-born terrorists over the safety of Americans.

-The widow of Orlando mass killer Omar Mateen, member of the Pulse Nightclub shooting, should be released from jail until she's tried on charges of allegedly helping her murderous husband.
+The widow of Orlando mass killer Omar Mateen, member of the Pulse nightclub shooting, should be released from jail until she's tried on charges of allegedly helping her murderous husband.

-A judge ruled today.
+A judge ruled today, or yesterday, rather.

-Or yesterday, rather, I apologize.
+I apologize.

 She's now been in custody since January 16th.